patrickfenn/mac_activity_monitor/README.md

 Only tested on latest mac

-# How to upgrade:
+# How to upgrade counter daemon:

 ```
-kill -STOP `pgrep counter`
+kill -STOP `pgrep counter` # Dump current counters
-install/counter
+install/counter # Run the new daemon
 ```